 The master plan process is now underway!
 The City finished three rounds of public outreach and presented the preferred master plan to City Council in 2019.
 During the December meeting, City Council voted that the master plan be put on hold until the completion of the 2020 Athletic Field Study, which investigated existing field capacity and provide recommendations for the prioritization of future field improvements.
 The preferred plan was re-introduced to City Council in January 2022 and Council voted to move forward with the preferred plan and authorized staff to begin the SEPA review process.
-The SEPA process is anticipated to be complete in Spring 2022.
+The SEPA process is anticipated to be complete in Summer 2022.
 Once the SEPA review process is complete, staff will return to City Council for adoption of the final master plan report.

 WHAT IS A MASTER PLAN?